Menu

 I am certainly not saying that Dr Hughes himself claimed that he did not receive my very important 24 January 1995 letter, which would have changed the whole outcome of my arbitration, and possibly changed the outcome of many of the other COT arbitrations as well.

-As stated above, the Australian Telecommunications Industry Ombudsman (TIO) is funded by the telecommunication carriers themselves, which means that it can hardly be called impartial, on any level, but particularly when they are involved in an arbitration, and their wages are partly paid by the defendants in that arbitration!
+As stated above, the Australian Telecommunications Industry Ombudsman (TIO) is funded by the telecommunication carriers themselves, which means that it can hardly be called impartial on any level, particularly when they are involved in an arbitration.
+Their wages are partly paid by the defendants in that arbitration!
 Evidence available at absentjustice.com shows that, during the COT arbitrations against Telstra (the defendant), the TIO allowed Telstra executives to be present at both TIO board and council monthly meetings.

-The TIO has since admitted, under oath, that he allowed this attendance even though arbitration issues were discussed at these meetings.
-Were any COTs (the complainants in this legalistic arbitration process) allowed to attend those same meetings, or even invited to attend?
+Under oath, the TIO has since admitted that he allowed this attendance even though arbitration issues were discussed at these meetings.
+Were any COTs (the complainants in this legalistic arbitration process) allowed to attend or even invited to attend those same meetings?
 Of course not!
 And did anyone in any position of power ever attempt to put the complainants on the same footing as the defendants?
 Certainly not.
 Once again, the COTs were left out in the cold.

-It seems therefore that justice, the Australian way, involves running ordinary Australian claimants around and around in circles in the hope they will become so exhausted, and probably financially ruined, that they give up their fight.
-This is what has been done to me and the other COT cases for the past 22 years, while those who acted inappropriately towards us, those who instigated the roundabout and those who caused the Australian justice system to fail, have their inappropriate conduct buried, safely out of sight.
-It is perfectly clear: the law does not permit a party to an allegation to investigate itself.
+It seems, therefore, that justice, the Australian way, involves running ordinary Australian claimants around and around in circles in the hope they will become so exhausted and probably financially ruined that they give up their fight.
+This has been done to me and the other COT cases for the past 22 years, while those who acted inappropriately towards us, those who instigated the roundabout and those who caused the Australian justice system to fail have their inappropriate conduct buried safely out of sight.
+It is clear that the law does not permit a party to an allegation to investigate itself.

 The law did not apply to Telstra during the TIO administered arbitrations